Aristotle, Matt Reynolds, and the Origins of Voluntary Hardship

-By: Karl Schudt, SSC
+By: Karl Schudt, BLOC

 The phrase “voluntary hardship” has become the unofficial motto of Barbell Logic, but the concept is not new.

 Matt Reynolds and Scott Hambrick have been recording podcasts about barbell training, whiskey, and lots of other things.
 It’s called Barbell Logic, and it’s worth a listen.
 They talk to each other and to interesting people about lifting, but also about life and the connections between the two.
 Both are of the conviction that barbell training is good for you, not just because it makes you stronger, but because it makes you a better person.
 Squats are a “peril simulator,” as Scott Hambrick puts it, and the act of getting under the barbell multiple times a week and squatting a weight that is actually difficult is something that builds character.

 In fact, the podcast has as one of its taglines that they are exploring “the refining power of voluntary hardship.”
 Barbells are not the only thing that makes you better.
 Other things that are similarly hard can be good for you as well, and probably ought to be chosen.